1098-T Frequently Asked Questions (FAQ)

 Yes.
 Section 65050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file information returns to assist taxpayers and the IRS in determining the amount of qualified tuition and related expenses (qualified expenses) for which an education tax credit is allowable under section 25A (American Opportunity and Lifetime Learning Education tax credits), as well as other tax benefits for higher education expenses.

 You are not required to attach the IRS Form 1098-T to your tax return.
-The primary purpose of the 1098-T is to let you know that Fresno State has provided the required information to the IRS to assist them in determining who may be eligible to claim the tuition and fee deduction or education credits.
-There is no IRS requirement that you claim a tuition and fees deduction or an education related tax credit.
+The primary purpose of the 1098-T is to let you know that Fresno State has provided the required information to the IRS to assist them in determining who may be eligible to claim tax benefits for higher education expenses.
+There is no IRS requirement that you claim a tax benefit for higher education expenses.

 The Student Accounts Office is not able to answer tax questions or offer legal advice.
 Please seek advice from the IRS or a tax professional.
 Information is also available in the IRS Publication 970 Tax Benefits for Education.

 An eligible taxpayer may claim them.
 An eligible taxpayer may be the student or, if the student is a dependent for federal income tax purposes, the person (e.g., parent) claiming the student as a dependent.
-A student who is a dependent cannot claim the tax credits or deduction on his or her own tax return.
+A student who is a dependent cannot claim tax benefits for higher education expenses on his or her own tax return.

 As required by FERPA (Family Educational Rights and Privacy Act), Fresno State cannot provide this information directly to parents, other persons who may claim the student as a dependent, or tax preparers.
 If you are claimed as a dependent on another person’s tax returns (such as your parent’s), the student needs to provide the Form 1098-T directly to that person.

 Yes.
-Loan funds should be considered in the same manner as cash payments when calculating an American Opportunity or the Lifetime Learning Tax Credit or the Tuition and Fees Deduction.
+Loan funds should be considered in the same manner as cash payments when calculating tax benefits for higher education expenses such as the American Opportunity or the Lifetime Learning Tax Credit or any other higher education tax benefit.
 However, any scholarships, grants or other non-taxable aid must be deducted from the amount of qualified tuition and related expenses paid.

 According to IRS guidelines, Fresno State is not obligated to file the 1098-T Tuition Statement or furnish a statement for: